amaurybsouza/aboutme/README.md

-Focused on Linux administration and automation.
+## /home/amaury

 I'm Linux expert with over 8+ years of experience in on-premises IT infrastructure.

 Actually I am working as a Senior Linux Administrator at Kyndryl, with experience in Linux (patching, troubleshooting, networking, filesystems), VMware, Ansible, Red Hat Satellite, Shell Scripting, Regex and several tools to administrate the Linux servers and the IT infrastructure.